 For metallic materials, the engineering discipline of linear elastic fracture mechanics (LEFM) provides analytical tools for the prediction of crack propagation and critical crack size.
 Validity of LEFM, depends on stress level, crack configuration and structural geometry.
 The engineering discipline of elastic-plastic fracture mechanics (EPFM) provides analytical tools for the prediction of crack initiation, stable ductile crack growth and critical crack size.

 For non-metallic materials (other than glass and other brittle materials) and fibre-reinforced composites (both with metal and with polymer matrix), linear elastic fracture mechanics technology is agreed by most authorities to be inadequate, with the exception of interlaminar fracture mechanics applied to debonding and delamination.
 Fracture control of these materials relies on the techniques of safe life assessment supported by tests, containment, fail safe assessment, and proof testing.
 Composite, bonded and sandwich items are manufactured and verified to high quality control standards to assure aerospace quality hardware.
-The hardware developer of composite, bonded and sandwich items uses only manufacturing processes and controls (NDI, coupon tests, sampling techniques, etc.) that are demonstrated to be reliable and consistent with established aerospace industry practices for composite/bonded structures.
+The hardware developer of composite, bonded and sandwich items uses only manufacturing processes and controls (NDT, coupon tests, sampling techniques, etc.) that are demonstrated to be reliable and consistent with established aerospace industry practices for composite/bonded structures.

 The observed scatter in measured material properties and fracture mechanics analysis uncertainties is considered.